 If you are wondering how to breed Bullmastiff dogs, you have landed on the right article.
-We are going to explain you the Bullmastiff breed background and history, but also focus on best breeding practices and health conditions plaguing the breed.
+We are going to explain to you the Bullmastiff breed background and history, but also focus on best breeding practices and health conditions plaguing the breed.

-Breeding Bullmastiffs requires a deep knowledge and love for the breed, just to get started with outlining a realistic, yet ambitious, Bullmastiff breeding program.
+Breeding Bullmastiffs requires deep knowledge and love for the breed, just to get started with outlining a realistic, yet ambitious, Bullmastiff breeding program.
 This is a written document that will force you to establish clear short, mid, and long-term goals that are measurable.
 That way, every few months or years, you are able to measure your results (or lack thereof) and adjust.

 Reach your perfect Bullmastiff dog specimen should be your life goal.
 Every decision you will make from this second onwards should be decided based on whether it is going to lead you to that perfect Bullmastiff, or not.
 Bullmastiff breeding requires canine genetics knowledge, and expertise in a lot more fields, but you can find that in our dog breeding guide.